All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Should I take calcium supplements at the same time as Ozempic?

 There are no known interactions between Ozempic and calcium supplements, so they can be taken around the same time.
-However, because Ozempic slows gastric emptying, some patients find it easier to take calcium supplements between meals rather than with food.
+But because Ozempic slows gastric emptying, some patients find it easier to take calcium supplements between meals rather than with food.
 Calcium citrate is absorbed well without food, making it a good choice for Ozempic patients.

 Can I take Ozempic if I already have osteoporosis?

 Yes, but with careful monitoring.
-Patients with osteoporosis should have a comprehensive bone health plan in place, potentially including prescription osteoporosis medications (bisphosphonates, denosumab, or teriparatide), before or alongside Ozempic treatment.
+Patients with osteoporosis should have a thorough bone health plan in place, potentially including prescription osteoporosis medications (bisphosphonates, denosumab, or teriparatide), before or alongside Ozempic treatment.
 Close monitoring with regular DEXA scans is recommended.
 The metabolic benefits of weight loss must be balanced against the potential for further bone density decline.
 Ozempic for patients with osteoporosis

 How much bone density can I lose on Ozempic?